Welcome to Year 5!

 PPA time is time set aside for teachers, during their timetabled teaching day, to allow them to carry out planning, preparation and assessment activities.
 PPA time is covered each week by the Year 5 Teaching Assistants.
 The lessons are planned by the class teachers and delivered by a TA.
 This term, PPA cover lessons are as follows:

-This is an example of how our timetable looks for Term One.
+This is an example of how our timetable looks for Terms 3 and 4.

 Children must come to school in their PE kits on PE days.
 This term our PE is as follows: